bradleyboyuyang/ML-HFT/README.md

 # HFT-ML-Strategy

-### Introduction
-In this project, we provide a framework/pipline for high frequency trading using machine/deep learning techniques.
-More advanced feature engineering and models can be applied in this framework.
+**In this project, we provide a framework/pipline for high frequency trading using machine/deep learning techniques.
+More advanced feature engineering and models can be applied in this framework.**

-**Target:**
+### Target
 - **Extract trading signals from multi-level orderbook data**
 - **Replicate well-designed high frequency trading (HFT) strategies using machine learning and deep learning techniques**